alberand/database/README.md

-Programs for work with database
+Telemetry data collecting server and web-interface
 ===============================================================================
-This repository contains scripts, programs and other materials to work with database for the CAST team in Czech Technical University.
+This repository contains scripts, programs and other materials for the project developed in CAST team at Czech Technical University.

 The purpose of this application is to collect telemetry data from devices (GPS-tracker, mobile etc.) and save them for further usage.
 Two type of data storage are used MySQL database and *.txt* files.

-Application is also delivered with a GUI HTTP server based on Django framework.
+Application is also delivered with a HTTP-server based on Django framework.
 This interface allows display data on the interactive map and download collected files.